 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- Optional: 1 teaspoon hot pepper sauce (or cayenne, to taste)
+1 teaspoon hot pepper sauce, or cayenne, optional

 Gather the ingredients.

 In a large skillet over medium heat, brown the ground beef, stirring to break it up.

 When the meat is no longer pink, drain it and spoon it into the slow cooker.

 Add the tomato sauce, tomato paste, stewed tomatoes, if using, and the chili powder.

 Mix well and add the salt and freshly ground black pepper.